tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: callback is required</strong> thrown as expected
 </blockquote>
 #### CONTENTS
-<p>The contents attributes provides the structure for the presentation.</p>
+The contents attributes provides the structure for the presentation.

 &nbsp;<b><i>content must be an array:</i></b>
 ```javascript
 var pres = new Presentation();